EtienneReboul/LaRVAE/README.md

 1) Log into compute canada cluster

-2) Download the correct modules with the command
+2) Load the correct modules with the command
   $ module load gcc rdkit/2021.09.3 openbabel/3.1.1 python/3.8

 3) Save the modules in a collection